aaronccasanova/aacc/packages/plop-dir/README.md

 }
 ```

-Note: `testName` is extracted from the file content (e.g.
+`testName` is extracted from the file content (e.g.
 `{{camelCase testName}}`) and included as a `plop` prompt

 > See the [plop docs](https://plopjs.com/documentation/#case-modifiers) for all